r-gaia-cs/bc/novice/python/04-cond.md

 <div class="">
-<p>Once default values are added, the function's first line is too long to fit comfortably on our screen.
+<p>Once default values are added,
+the function&#39;s first line is too long to fit comfortably on our screen.
 Rather than breaking it wherever it hits the right edge of the screen, we have divided the parameters into logical groups to make it more readable.</p>
+<p>Again,
-<p>Again, our first test is to re-run it with the same values as before (which we give it in a different order, since we've changed the order of parameters):</p>
+our first test is to re-run it with the same values as before (which we give it in a different order, since we&#39;ve changed the order of parameters):</p>
 </div>